 Have a former student give a talk about their current research project.

 Watch a movie about anthropology (ex.
-The Anthropologist, Margaret Mead: Taking Notes, and The Wisdom to Survive) and hold a discussion afterwards.
+The Anthropologist, Margaret Mead: Taking Notes, and The Wisdom to Survive) and hold a discussion afterward.
 Don’t forget the popcorn!

 Host a “works in progress series” that allows students to share their research, test their presentation skills and get some constructive criticism (view this in action).